automl/SMAC3/development/_sources/8_faq.rst.txt

 How can I use :term:`BOHB` and/or `HpBandSter <https://github.com/automl/HpBandSter>`_ with SMAC?
-  The facade MultiFidelityFacade is the closes implementation to :term:`BOHB` and/or `HpBandSter <https://github.com/automl/HpBandSter>`_.
+  The facade MultiFidelityFacade is the closest implementation to :term:`BOHB` and/or `HpBandSter <https://github.com/automl/HpBandSter>`_.

 I discovered a bug or SMAC does not behave as expected.
 Where should I report to?